nt-williams/catfun/README.md

 R currently supports a wide variety of tools for the analysis of categorical data.
-However, many functions are spread across a variety of packages with differing syntax and poor compatability withone another.
+However, many functions are spread across a variety of packages with differing syntax and poor compatibility with each another.

 To address this issue, *catfun* includes wrapper functions around existing functions for tests of proportions, power analyses for